 The following guidance applies to the penalty payable by the nominated partner and those ‘partners penalties’ payable by any of their partners.

-The standard amount of the penalty, see CH82110 onwards
+The standard amount of the penalty, see [ You must check the date from which these rules apply for the tax or duty you are dealing with.
+See You must check the date from which these rules apply for the tax or duty you are dealing with.
+See for full details.